UWOrbital/OBC-firmware/README.md

 **[Back to top](#table-of-contents)**

 ## Authors
-This repository was developed by the members of UW Orbital, the University of Waterloo's CubeSat design team.
+This codebase was developed by the members of UW Orbital, the University of Waterloo's CubeSat design team.

 **[Back to top](#table-of-contents)**